-Use this transport method to select single objects and their dependencies for the transport.
+Use the Transport selected objects and dependencies transport method to select individual objects and their dependencies to transport.
 You can add objects dependent on the object you want to transport without having to select them individually.

 NOTE: The selection for this transport criterion displays all tables not labeled with the No DB Transport option.
 If objects of other tables are to be transportable, then disable the option for the tables in the Designer.
 For more information about customizing table definitions, see the One Identity Manager Configuration Guide.